yukimi-inu/mono-event/README.md

   Register listeners with or without a caller context, and use the `once` option for one-time event handling.
 - **Comprehensive Listener Management**
   Remove listeners by reference, by caller context, or remove all listeners at once.
+- **Direct Event Emitter Integration**
+  Use the `.emitter` property to easily integrate with existing event systems like DOM events.

 ## Installation